-The last thing you want to be caught in a downpour without a jacket or poncho.
-A good rain jacket will keep you dry and comfortable, while a pair of waterproof boots will protect your feet from getting wet.
-Don't forget to pack a hat or scarf to keep your head and neck warm.
-In trekking tours like Inca Trail, we will provide you a reusable rain poncho.
+Being caught out in the rain without adequate protection can be hazardous, so wearing a rain jacket will keep you dry and comfortable, while waterproof boots will prevent your feet from getting wet.
+A hat or scarf will keep your head and neck warm.
+We provide reusable rain ponchos on trekking tours such as Inca Trail.

 Water bottle or Bladder